-- OVR oversees agreements with Temple University's Assistive Technology Lending Library (ATLL), the Telecommunications Device Distribution Program (TDDP), and Pennsylvania Assistive Technology Foundation (PATF). - OVR has multiple Assistive Technology (AT) providers on the fee schedule for customer services; some providers have LOUs. - OVR establishes an annual contract via Invitation for Bid (IFB) with an AT provider for staff services.
+- Pennsylvania's Initiative on Assistive Technology (PIAT), a program of the Institute on Disabilities at Temple University, is Pennsylvania's statewide program under section 4 of the Assistive Technology Act.
+Activities that are provided by PIAT are: device demonstrations; device lending; device reuse; public awareness activities; and trainings to raise awareness and knowledge of AT topics.
+Any of these activities are available to OVR staff and clients, mostly at no charge. - OVR has multiple Assistive Technology (AT) providers on the fee schedule for customer services; some providers have LOUs. - OVR establishes an annual contract via Invitation for Bid (IFB) with an AT provider for staff services.